-To improve security and comply with the Medicare Access and Chip Reauthorization Act of 2015, the Center for Medicare & Medicaid Services, or CMS, declared its intention to begin issuing Medicare Beneficiary Identifiers on Medicare cards.
+To improve security and comply with the Medicare Access and Chip Reauthorization Act, the Center for Medicare & Medicaid Services, or CMS, declared its intention to begin issuing Medicare Beneficiary Identifiers on Medicare cards.

-How Do I Get a Medicare Replacement Card?
+Do I Get a Medicare Card for Medigap?

 How to Change the Address on your Medicare Card?

 Medicare uses the names and addresses from registering to Social Security.
 To change your address, log into your social security account, and edit it online.
 Your ID card is the most critical form of identification you should carry at all times.
-You must present your card to receive any services covered by Medicare.
+You must present your card to obtain services.